The Fundamentals of Winning Program

 Culture.
 Mental Toughness.
 Results

 We demanded perfection of everything within our control including mechanics, mindset, and culture.
-Mastering how we do, how we think, and how we treat each other eliminates the variables and maximizes potential.
+Mastering how we do, how we think, and how we treat each other eliminates the variables to competition and maximizes potential.

 Maximizing potential was our standard.
 A relentless pursuit of that standard created trust and a desire to fight FOR EACH OTHER when it mattered most.
 Competitive environments differ, but the fundamentals of winning are the same.